sobolevnrm/pkacoop/README.md

 2. Start ISACreator.
 You will prompted to log in or create an account.
 3. Point to the pkacoop configuration file:
    1. At this point you will be directed to the configuration loader dialog: ![ISAcreator Configuration](https://github.com/sobolevnrm/pkacoop/blob/master/screenshots/ISAcreatorConfiguration.png "ISA config")
-   2. Selct "Open Another" and point to the [pKa specific ISAtab configuration directory](https://github.com/sobolevnrm/pkacoop/tree/master/isaconfigPChem) file.
+   2. Selct "Open Another" and select the [pKa specific ISAtab configuration directory](https://github.com/sobolevnrm/pkacoop/tree/master/isaconfigPChem) file from your cloned repository.
 Alternatively, you can copy the [pKa specific ISAtab configuration directory](https://github.com/sobolevnrm/pkacoop/tree/master/isaconfigPChem) to the "Configurations" directory of your ISACreator distribution.
    3. The file will load and take you back to the main menu
 4. Point ISAcreator to the ISAtab files:
-   1. Select Settings -> Program File Locations
+   1. Select "Settings" -> "Program File Locations"
    2. Point "ISAtab Location" to the directory containing the [pKa specific ISAtab Files](https://github.com/sobolevnrm/pkacoop/tree/master/isa-tab-data).
    3. Select "back" to return to the main menu
 5. Load pKa isatab files: